-The notional value of Mr P's existing plan if monies hadn't been transferred (established in line with the above) less the current value of the SIPP (as at the date of this final decision) is Mr P's loss.
+The notional value of Mr N's existing plan if monies hadn't been transferred (established in line with the above) less the current value of the SIPP (as at the date of this final decision) is Mr N's loss.

-Pay an amount into Mr P's SIPP so that the transfer value is increased by the loss calculated above
+Pay an amount into Mr N's SIPP so that the transfer value is increased by the loss calculated above

-Since the loss Mr P has suffered is within his pension it is right that I try to restore the value of his pension provision if that is possible.
-So, if the redress calculations demonstrate a loss, the compensation should if possible be paid into Mr P's pension plan.
+If the redress calculations demonstrate a loss, the compensation should if possible be paid into Mr N's pension plan.
 The payment should allow for the effect of charges and any available tax relief.
 The compensation shouldn't be paid into the pension plan if it would conflict with any existing protection or allowance.

-If a payment into the pension isn't possible or has protection or allowance implications, it should be paid directly to Mr P as a lump sum after making a notional deduction to allow for income tax that would otherwise have been paid.
-Redress paid to Mr P as a cash lump sum includes compensation in respect of benefits that would otherwise have provided a taxable income.
+If a payment into the pension isn't possible or has protection or allowance implications, it should be paid directly to Mr N as a lump sum after making a notional deduction to allow for income tax that would otherwise have been paid.
+Redress paid to Mr N as a cash lump sum includes compensation in respect of benefits that would otherwise have provided a taxable income.
 So, Options may make a notional deduction to cash lump sum payments to take account of tax that consumers would otherwise pay on income from their pension.
 Typically, 25% of the loss could have been taken as tax-free cash and 75% would have been taxed according to his likely income tax rate in retirement - presumed to be 20%.
 So, making a notional deduction of 15% overall from the loss adequately reflects this.